thisdot/starter.dev/starters/next12-routing-chakra-ui/README.md

 ## State management

 For this starter kit we are not using a global state manager but instead storing state inside the routes for Next.js.
+For example, please look at the `/src/pages/counter-example.tsx` and `src/pages/fetch-example.tsx` files.

 ## Testing